Search engine optimization is hard to ignore as the best digital marketing channel.

 Best SEO Courses Checklist

-There is no shortage of SEO guides Google.
+There is no shortage of SEO guides about Google.

 In recent years, Google has focused on creating a better web by going after link farms, link spammers, private blog networks, black hat SEO practitioners, and so on.